isotropicdesign/smart-basil/src/pages/index.md

   title: ''
   features:
   - title: Why SpeedOpp Works
-    content: 'We''re not using any special sauce.
-We''re just mechanically addressing issues, identified by Google, that cause your website to load slower.
-Once implemented, these measures, like WebP images, Caching and File Minification speed up your site due to basic electrical theory -- less data transferred in one go = quicker loading times. '
+    content: We're not using any special sauce.
+We're just mechanically addressing issues, identified by Google, that cause your website to load slower.
+Once implemented, these measures (like WebP images, Caching and File Minification) speed up your site due to basic math -- less data transferred in one go = quicker loading times.
     actions:
     - label: How We Make Your Site Quicker
       url: "/how"